JustDravee/justdravee.github.io/_posts/2024-12-29-Defer State Reachability.md

 ![image](https://github.com/user-attachments/assets/8125bbf8-9762-45c5-b298-5a7db1c71fd6)

 To me, this tip actually belongs to the "creativity" category as getting assumptions on reads is quite easy (and will close your mind).
+This here will keep you looking for bad paths without assuming that they "can't be reached".
+Also, if they can't be reached for now, a future code change could make it happen, therefore you could still submit a suggestion in how to harden the code.

-The speed boost is due thanks to the better direction of effort.
+The speed boost is thanks to the better direction of effort.